 The church works.
 It works because it's God's plan and purpose (Eph.
 1:9-10).
 Those converted by the church last because they are joined to the church.
 John 15 isn't about some spiritual, mental "abiding."
 It's talking about a good, real, earthly, living, concrete attachment to the body of Christ on earth.

 We further need to make disciples, not Christians who've never heard of what it means to be a disciple.
 Churches are made up of disciples.
 The most effective weapon the devil has ever had against the church is filling it with non-disciples, so that the sheep of Christ are separated from one another by having their sheepfolds—the churches—crowded with goats and wolves.
-(See my 20-page, free ebook, How to Make a Church Fail, which discusses this.)
+(See my booklet, How to Make a Church Fail)

 Apparently, that cost is too high to pay or God can't find people to lead the charge.
-May you be the answer to that.
+May you be the answer.